Best student job websites

 Save the Student

-We might be a little bit biased, but here at Save the Student we've got one of the best sources for finding part-time student jobs.
-Our job search engine scours many of the sites listed below (and more!) for the best roles every hour.
+We might be a little biased.
+But here at Save the Student, we've got one of the best resources for finding part-time student jobs.
+Our job search engine scours many of the sites listed below (and more!) for roles every hour.

-You can easily filter by keyword and location, and there are thousands of job opportunities for you to browse.
+You can easily filter by keyword and location.
+There are thousands of student-friendly job opportunities for you to apply for.

-Just as its name suggests, StudentJob specialises in student jobs of all shapes and varieties.
-There are plenty of part-time and summer jobs for you to take a look at, but also graduate jobs, placements and internships.
+As the name suggests, StudentJob specialises in student jobs of all shapes and varieties.
+There are plenty of part-time and summer jobs for you to take a look at.
+But, it also lists graduate jobs, placements and internships.

-It covers all the big cities in the UK, and they have lots of international opportunities, too.
+It covers all the big cities in the UK, and has lots of international opportunities, too.

-There are no minimum shifts, and the type of work on offer is varied, making this app perfect if you're after work without committing to a long-term contract.
+There are no minimum shifts.
+On top of that, the type of work on offer is varied, making this app perfect if you're after work without committing to a long-term contract.

-The only thing to watch out for is travel costs – it might not be worth travelling a long distance for a shift if the pay isn't substantial.
+The only thing to watch out for is travel costs.
+It may not be worth travelling a long distance for a shift if the pay isn't substantial.
 Make sure to price this up before signing up to do anything.

 Graduate Recruitment Bureau

 The Graduate Recruitment Bureau (GRB) is the leading recruitment agency for graduate jobs in the UK.
 It can match you up with roles in companies ranging from big corporations to small startups.